Acorn squash pairs with apples and brown sugar to make a hearty side dish.

 Before grilling skirt steak, try marinating it in chimichurri — a tangy sauce from Argentina made with parsley and garlic.

-This variation on traditional clam chowder uses salmon — a source of heart-healthy omega-3 fatty acids.
+This version of clam chowder uses salmon instead.
+And salmon is full of heart-healthy omega-3 fatty acids.

 Strawberries are a good source of vitamin C and potassium.
 Here they're paired with amaretto liqueur and fat-free sour cream for a low-fat dessert.